woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 As if that wasn't enough, if you ever outgrow it, it will map well to any of the architectures I'll mention.
 They all have in common a core focus on keeping data "barely smart" while giving first-class support to business logic.
 You'll have those two pillars, and can map them to your architecture of choice later.

 Finally, the technique should apply to many if not all OOP languages.
-Even though all the examples are for Ruby on Rails, and the post assumes familiarity with both Ruby and Rails, "where do I put my business logic" is a fairly common OOP issue (see ex. [this Django post on service objects](https://mitchel.me/2017/django-service-objects/)).
+Even though all the examples are for Ruby on Rails, and this post assumes familiarity with both Ruby and Rails, "where do I put my business logic" is a fairly common OOP issue (see ex. [this Django post on service objects](https://mitchel.me/2017/django-service-objects/)).

 ##### The "bad" news